Key takeaways

 - Perceived local scope.
 Some might think a .ca domain limits your business if you’re trying to reach people all over the world.

-Who should buy a .ca domain?
+Who should buy a .CA domain?

 Anyone can buy a .ca domain if they meet the Canadian Presence Requirements.
 But it’s especially a great choice for: